wwalexander/gobuildall/README.md

     save in the correct location but will instead overwrite each other.

 *   [mitchellh/gox](https://github.com/mitchellh/gox) is a more full-featured
-    tool, which works with Go <1.5 and `cgo`. go-buildall is more similar to a shell script than a real program.
+    tool, which works with Go <1.5 and `cgo`. gobuildall is more similar to a shell script than a real program.